mistersouza/cliphub/README.md

 ### Framework used and abused

 - [Django](https://www.djangoproject.com/).
 The web wizard behind this project's magic.
 It's the sleek toolkit that makes building powerful and secure websites a breeze.
+- [React](https://react.dev/).
+The engine behind our interactive vibes!
+This slick library powers our UI, making it easy to create stunning, responsive experiences that keep you engaged.

 ### Storage trusted